dkaushik94/Gitlab-Jenkins/jenkins-doc.md

 # Code Coverage

-If the gradlew configuration in build.gradle is correct, builds should work fine and code coverage reports should be generated as below.
+If the gradlew configuration and build.gradle is correct, builds should work fine and code coverage reports should be generated as below.

 ![jacoco_0](./screenshots/jacoco_0.png)